redwoodjs/redwoodjs-com-archive/docs/authentication.md

 </Router>
 ```

-And also protect content in pages or components via the `userAuth()` hook:
+And also protect content in pages or components via the `useAuth()` hook:

 ```js
 const { isAuthenticated, hasRole } = useAuth()